 Doubts.
 We all have them.
 At work, we know we’re only as good as our latest success.
 If we’re in a relationship, we worry that we’ll screw it up, or that perhaps our partner doesn’t care about us as much as they say they do.
 We worry about failing our kids.
 We worry about finances.
 We worry about failing in general.
+We simply lack the self-confidence to believe in ourselves.
 This is natural and human.

 Then we run in to that person who just doesn’t seem to have those doubts.
 They are confident and secure.
 They seem to know exactly where they are going and how they’ll get there.
 But where did they get that kind of self-confidence?

 I certainly have doubts, but I also have something going for me that helps me to deal with them – to put them in the corner where they belong and not allow them to distract me from my goals.
 It’s the self-confidence I get from having set fitness goals for myself and actually having met them.
 This may not be your method, but the secret to self-confidence is hidden there.
 I'll get back to that later.

 In a previous post I talked about how our body, and the shape it’s in, is the only thing we can really control.
 I exaggerated to make my point of course.
 We have limited control over many things in our lives, but not total control.
 We don’t even have total control over our bodies, as I found out two years ago when I got Stage 4 throat cancer from an HPV infection I’d unknowingly contracted 20 years before.
 I survived obviously, but I lost almost 15 kilos of muscle in just 5 weeks and it took over a year to gain it back after my treatment ended, but I never doubted for a minute that I would make a full recovery to my pre-cancer shape.